malygin/oecde/README.md

 Ipsilon  is a social educational platform with web interface aimed on becoming "the habitat" of students and provide for them all necessary tools for education and communication.

 It includes following subsystems:

 • working with educational courses and tests;

-• messaging system for teachers, students and administrators; с
+• messaging system for teachers, students and administrators;

 • educational forums and chats;

 • the system of grade points distribution between modules and practical classes for teachers' educational courses;

 • the system of students' raiting calculation;

 • the system of notifications and events for teachers and students;

 • the system of events for communicationg latest information to students and teachers;

 • the system of reporting of all students' and teachers' actions on the educational website;

 • additional functions of monitoring educational process for administrators, etc.